Lions have been running wild this year.

 This bush (look carefully, he’s in there!):

-Then he ran back west along this fence and I left him.
+Then he ran eastwards, to the right in picture along this fence and I left him.
 A gate to the De Beers Venetia Limpopo reserve had a phone number and I phoned to let them know one of their lions was running free.

 “Oom!
 Hier’s n leeu, ek sweer. ‘n Leeumannetjie, Oom!” – Uncle!
 A male lion, I swear!